sholtodouglas/unity_robotics_env/README.md

 source /opt/ros/noetic/setup.bash
 tmuxinator start -p catkin_ws/src/robotics/unity_robotics_env/mission_control.yml

-## To access the jupyter notebook ( and enter the token if necessary - you'll see it in the tmuxinator pane.
+## To access the jupyter notebook ( and enter the token if necessary - you'll see it in the tmuxinator pane ).
 http://127.0.0.1:8888